If there's one thing that's synonymous with winter in Minnesota, it's snow. And if there's one thing Minnesotans love to do when it snows, it's ski.

 Take note: Skiers 16 and older must have a Great Minnesota Ski Pass to ski on groomed trails in Minnesota state parks or forests, or on state or grant-in-aid trails.
 The fee helps support Minnesota's cross-country ski trail system.

 From remote wilderness trails to trails with views of the city skyline, there is no shortage of options for cross-country skiers.
 Several destinations have made themselves virtually weather-proof by making snow when Mother Nature doesn’t cooperate.
 Theo Wirth, Elm Creek, Hyland Lake Park Reserve in Bloomington, the Vasaloppet Nordic Center in Mora, Mt.
 Itasca near Grand Rapids and St. Mary’s in Winona all make snow to ensure the longest ski season possible.

-With three 70 km trail systems, the famous Gunflint Trail in far northeast Minnesota cuts a well-groomed path through some of northern Minnesota’s most beautiful and remote wilderness.
-Just north of Detroit Lakes, Maplelag Resort is Minnesota’s premier cross-country skiing resort, with nearly 70 km of trails on the property.
+With more than 400km trail systems, the famous Gunflint Trail in far northeast Minnesota cuts a well-groomed path through some of northern Minnesota’s most beautiful and remote wilderness.
+Just north of Detroit Lakes, Maplelag Resort is Minnesota’s premier cross-country skiing resort with nearly 70 km of trails on the property.

 In southeast Minnesota, the 60-mile Root River State Trail system offers gorgeous and relatively easy skiing on a former railroad route beneath dramatic, limestone bluffs.
 The trail passes through nine small towns on its journey through Minnesota’s Bluff Country, including the state’s charming bed-and-breakfast capital, Lanesboro.